wyatt8740/3DNUS/README.txt

 from the looks of it (both identify as POSIX-type operating systems).
 This effectively replaces the linux binaries with OS X ones, which the system will happily execute.

+If your system will not run my binary, you will have to compile make_cdn_cia yourself.
+Read on in that case.

 ====TO COMPILE make_cdn_cia IN OS X====
 To make your own `make_cdn_cia` binaries you'll need a development environment